lab-key/zmujoco/README.md

 This repository contains a thin wrapper for MuJoCo allowing for easier integration into other projects and direct programmatic usage of the C API.

-It uses my fork of MuJoCo if you want to use your own fork of MuJoCo checkout the upstream project and instructions there, it's pretty simple!

 MuJoCo has a C API and is intended for researchers and developers.
 The runtime simulation module is tuned to maximize performance and operates on low-level data structures that are preallocated by the built-in XML compiler.

 MuJoCo further exposes a large number of utility functions for computing physics-related quantities.

 ## Getting Started